methodphoto/themincricketclub/1996/wickford.md

 game: Wickford v The Min
 location: Wickford
 date: 12/05/1996
 report: Wickford batted first and made 152 all out.
-The Min replied with 118 for 9 wkts
+The Min replied with 152 for 9 wkts (all out).
 result: Match Tied
 next: tappers
 parent: 1996 Fixtures